Women in the Catholic Church: Ordination of women

 The Catholic Church doctrine on the ordination of women, as expressed in the current canon law and the Catechism of the Catholic Church, is that: "Only a baptized man (In Latin, vir) validly receives sacred ordination."
 Insofar as priestly and episcopal ordination are concerned, the Church teaches that this requirement is a matter of divine law, and thus doctrinal.
 The requirement that only males can receive ordination to the diaconate has not been promulgated as doctrinal by the Church's magisterium, though it is clearly at least a requirement according to canon law.

-According to Zagano, "While in modern times ordination has been restricted to men, this has not always been the case.
+According to Phyllis Zagano, "While in modern times ordination has been restricted to men, this has not always been the case.
 Women were ordained deacons up until the fifth century in the West and up to the 11th century in the East."

 According to Macy, the meaning of ordination during the Medieval Era was not what it is today.
 "Clergy came from and were assigned to a particular function within a particular community.
 Ordination in fact entailed and demanded appointment to a particular role in a particular church.
 Only in the twelfth century would ordination become an appointment for spiritual service not tied to any particular community."

 Also according to Macy during that period, women and men held the same power within their own orders.
 "Women's orders appear along with the orders of men in many early medieval documents."
 Not only popes but also bishops included women among the ordained.
 Bishop Gilbert of Limerick included in his De usu ecclesiae (On the Practice of the Church) the injunction, ‘The bishop ordains abbots, abbesses, priests, and the six other grades.’ " One story written in the second half of the twelfth century describes the role of female clerics.
 A learned holy woman was in the Church reading from a book, the life of a virgin, in front of the altar to other women religious.
 A man came in and saw this going on.
 He stated, "She was a good cleric."